BennehBoy/TD5EcuEmulatorMM/README.md

 Requires the official stm32 core -> https://github.com/stm32duino/Arduino_Core_STM32

-Updated to include Fuelling PID - sniffed from real ECU on bench (values output are zeros for no, until in car sniff can be completed)
+Updated to include Fuelling PID - sniffed from real ECU on bench (values output are zeros for now, until in car sniff can be completed)

 Pins for OLED changed in line with LRDuinoTD5 project.